-Maximize the use of one-stop service providers and Career Centers.
+Recommendation 1: Maximize the use of one-stop service providers/career centers.

-The Code of Federal Regulations, relative to the Vocational Rehabilitation (VR) Program, requires that the Commission participate in the one-stop system by carrying out certain functions consistent with the Rehabilitation Act, the Workforce Investment Act (WIA), and applicable regulations.
-Additionally, the WIA implementation regulations state "…the resources of each partner may only be used to provide services that are authorized and provided under the partner's program to individuals who are eligible under such program."
+The Code of Federal Regulations relative to the Vocational Rehabilitation (VR) Program requires that the Commission participate in the one stop system by carrying out certain functions consistent with the Rehabilitation Act, the Work Force Investment Act (WIA) and applicable regulations.
+Additionally, the WIA implementing regulations state "the resources of each partner may only be used to provide services that are authorized and provided under the partner's program to individuals who are eligible under such program."

-The Rehabilitation Services Administration (RSA) has found the Commission to be well positioned in the WIA environment.
-The most recent Rehabilitation Services Administration (RSA) annual review, relative to Commission VR participation in the WIA and the impact on eligible individuals with disabilities, complimented the Commission for maintaining WIA efforts, especially under changing financial and service delivery conditions.
-The RSA noted required changes and recommended improvements that will assist the Commission in continuing to provide efficient and effective VR services to persons with disabilities seeking the high-quality employment opportunities intended by the Rehabilitation Act.
+The Rehabilitation Service Administration (RSA) has found the Commission to be well positioned in the WIA environment.
+The most recent Rehabilitation Service Administration (RSA) annual review relative to the Commission's VR participation in the WIA and the impact on eligible individuals with disabilities complimented the Commission for maintaining WIA efforts, especially under changing financial and service delivery conditions.
+RSA noted required changes and recommended improvements that will assist the Commission in continuing to provide efficient and effective VR services to persons with disabilities seeking the high quality employment opportunities intended by the Rehabilitation Act.
 Specifically, the RSA noted:

-1) The Commission's VR Program has a presence at the Massachusetts Career Centers.
-One area office, the Cape and Islands office located in Hyannis, is currently co-located in a Career Center.
-Statewide, each Area Director has a formal relationship with at least one Career Center and many Area Directors are on local workforce investment boards.
-Commission VR counseling staff make frequent visits and often conduct interviews at local Career Centers.
+1) The Commission's VR Program has a presence at the Massachusetts career centers.
+One area office, the Cape and Islands office located in Hyannis, is currently housed in a career center.
+Statewide, each area director has a formal relationship with at least one career center and many area directors are on local workforce investment boards.
+Commission/VR counseling staff make frequent visits and often conduct interviews at the local career center.

 2) The Commissioner continues to serve on the State Workforce Investment Board (SWIB), receiving and providing useful program information at Board meetings.
 The Commission does not financially support the operating costs of the Board.

-4) The Career Centers, established under WIA are, for the most part, fully accessible to persons with disabilities.
-The RSA recommends the Commission work with the Department of Workforce Development's Division of Career Services (DCS) and others to continue to address needed accessibility measures at Career Centers as they arise, including computer adaptability, reception experiences and other areas.
-One Career Center in New Bedford, in consultation with the Commission's New Bedford Area Office, remedied its accessibility problems by creating more HP parking and installing an electric door opener.
+RSA recommends that the Commission work with the Department of Workforce Development's Division of Career Services (DCS) and others to continue to address needed accessibility measures at career centers as they arise, including computer adaptability, reception experiences and other areas.
+One career center in New Bedford, in consultation with the Commission's New Bedford Area Office, remedied its accessibility problems by creating more HP parking, installing a HP bell and an electric door opener.
 The center and the area office are continuing to meet to discuss how they can work better as a team with and for individuals with disabilities.

 Overall, while improvement is noted there remains a need for better service coordination in order to provide more effective services.
-As of February 2007, DCS had 18 Disability Program Navigators currently working in the Career Centers.
-These individuals, trained by the Department of Labor and the Social Security Administration through a contract with the Institute for Community Inclusion, work with individuals with disabilities and the Commission to ensure more comprehensive services.
-Massachusetts was the first in the country to implement the Disability Program Navigator Initiative, designed to strengthen connections between disability agencies like the Commission and the Career Centers.
+As of February 2007, DCS has sixteen Disability Program Navigators currently working in the career centers.
+These individuals, trained by Department of Labor and the Social Security Administration, work with individuals with disabilities and the Commission to ensure more comprehensive services.
+Massachusetts is first in the country in its implementation of the Disability Program Navigator Initiative which is designed to strengthen connections between disability agencies, like the Commission and the Career Centers.

-The Commission recognizes that job seeking skills and follow- along services can be critical to successful attainment and maintenance of an employment outcome so the VR program will continue to strive to maintain its job seeking skills training and post-placement services.
+The Commission recognizes that job seeking skills and follow along services can be critical to successful attainment and maintenance of an employment outcome.
+The VR Program will continue to strive to improve its job seeking skills and follow along services.

-The Commission has job placement specialists available in most of the Commission's area offices who have established relationships with the Career Centers.
-These specialists conduct job searches, job networking and interview skills workshops for VR consumers, in addition to working with consumers on a one-to-one basis in both setting up and preparing consumers for employment interviews.
+The Commission has job placement specialists available in most of the Commission's area offices who have established relationships with the career centers.
+These specialists conduct job search, job networking and interview skills workshops for Commission consumers in addition to working with consumers on a one to one basis in both setting up and preparing consumers for employment interviews.

-The Commission should continue to conduct public education regarding how to maintain Social Security Administration (SSA) Supplemental Security Income (SSI)/Social Security Disability Insurance (SSDI) income and medical benefits while trying out full or part time trial work.
+Recommendation 2: The Commission should continue to conduct public education on how to maintain Social Security Administration (SSA) Supplemental Security Income (SSI)/Social Security Disability Insurance (SSDI) income and medical benefits while trying out full/part time work.

-The Commission has a three (3) year grant from SSA to do SSI/DI benefits counseling in some parts of the state (The Resource Partnership has a grant for the remainder).
-This new award continues the activities which began during the first of two five year grants awarded to the Commission from the Social Security Administration (SSA).
-These grants were designed to assist consumers to explore and utilize work incentives such as Plans for Achieving Self-Support (PASS) and Impairment Related Work Expenses (IRWE).
+The Commission has a three year grant from SSA to provide SSI/DI benefits counseling in some parts of the state.
+The Resource Partnership has a grant for the remainder.
+This new award continues the activities which began during the first of two five year grants given to the Commission from the Social Security Administration (SSA).
+These grants were designed to assist consumers to explore and utilize work incentives such as Plans for Achieving Self-Support (PASS) and Impairment Related Work Expenses (IWRE).
 Information regarding SSA's programs and work incentives is provided via the "benefits counseling" process.
-Benefits specialists from the Commission and Resource Partnership visit the Career Centers on a regularly scheduled basis to meet with interested consumers.
-Commission benefits specialists have written more than 4,000 benefit plans since November 2000.
+Benefits specialists from the Commission and Resource Partnership visit the career centers on a regularly scheduled basis to meet with interested consumers.
+The Commission's benefits specialists have written more than 4,000 benefit plans since November 2000.
 This past year, 1,743 new consumers have received benefits counseling services through the Commission's program, with 799 of them receiving individualized benefits plans.

 The Commission has been rated "number one in the country" by the Social Security Administration for the number of benefit plans written.
 Data is collected by the Commission, evaluated and the project design is modified as needed to enhance the benefits planning service.
 The Commission receives an annual statistical report.